ravirathee/CP-Blog/README.md

-# A beginner's Guide to Competitive Programming
+# A Beginner's Guide to Competitive Programming
 ## Novice to Pro
 > An Awesome curated list classified by topics.